School of Computing, Engineering and Mathematical Sciences Statement of Strategic Intent

 We will build strong and lasting partnerships with our students, alumni, key stakeholders and communities in Victoria, as well as nationally and internationally.

-The School of Engineering and Mathematical Sciences is comprised of a strong team of academics and professional staff who work together to support our core missions of teaching and research.
+The School of Computing, Engineering and Mathematical Sciences is comprised of a strong team of academics and professional staff who work together to support our core missions of teaching and research.

 We will continue to champion a workplace that is safe, inclusive, and supports health and wellbeing.
 The University’s cultural qualities will underpin everything we do and everything we strive to be.